adelphi-ed-tech/au-courses/content/maker3/syllabus.md

   means you are willing to take risks and make mistakes.
 It also means that you go beyond the minimum requirements and shared materials to help us push boundaries together.

+**Attendance is required for all in person classes**.
+There are no excused absences.
+If you miss a class for any reason, you will lose 2 points from your final grade.

 ### Portfolio Reports
 Everyone should have an online portfolio/website that they began in Maker Lab 1.
 You will continue to use this portfolio to document your work in Maker Lab 3.
 Your portfolio reports